 The Current Status of Every Murdered Rapper’s Case

 Consider some of the facts.
-In the 32 years between Scott La Rock's shooting death in the Bronx in 1987 and Pop Smoke in February of 2020—the most recent case of a hip-hop murder—we've documented 70 rappers who have been murdered, nearly two per year.
-Of those murders, only a handful have been definitively solved.
-That leaves more than 40 MCs cut down before their time whose murders have never been solved by the police.
-To put that number in perspective, NPR reported in March 2015 that the national "clearance rate" for homicides in the United States stands at 64.1 percent.
-Those numbers are so far apart they'd almost be laughable if they weren't so sobering.
+In the 33 years between Scott La Rock's shooting death in the Bronx in 1987 and Pop Smoke in February of 2020—one of the most high-profile cases of a hip-hop murder—we've documented 77 rappers who have been murdered, nearly two per year and sometimes more.
+Of those murders, a little more than a handful have been solved, and others are still under investigation, which means there are more than 40 rappers cut down before their time whose murders have never been solved by the police.
+To put that number in perspective, the clearance rate for murder in the United States stands at 61.4 percent according to Statista, a market and consumer data firm.

 See the Current Status of Every Murdered Rapper's Case